 French cooking is filled with flavor and there are a few basic recipes that every beginner should know.
 Many of those fancy restaurant recipes are simply variations on these and as you become more comfortable with crepes, tarts, and bisques, you'll discover just how easy they are.

 French cuisine features many delicious appetizers, from simple to complex.
 A tart is an ideal recipe to start with as it feeds the whole group and you only have to slice it to serve.
-This amazing recipe for a Roquefort cheese and caramelized onion tart is a classic, and the taste is unbelievable.
+This amazing recipe for a tart made of Roquefort cheese and caramelized onion is a classic, and the taste is unbelievable.
 Just be sure that you use the tangy Roquefort cheese—one that is distinctly French—as it is essential and gives the tart its signature French flavor.

 When it's time to choose a traditional French salad, few can beat the classic taste of Nicoise.
 This delightfully composed recipe is a bistro favorite, complete with tuna, potatoes, egg, olives, and green beans.
 The other essential ingredient is anchovies.
 If you're not a fan, don't worry—this recipe hides the little fish in the sauce so you get the taste on the sly.

 French chefs are masters at creating fantastic soups that have become icons on dinner tables worldwide.
 A well-known favorite is the traditional lobster bisque.
 This seafood recipe is the epitome of a creamy-style soup, and it can easily become the centerpiece of a light meal.
 The fresh lobster meat is surrounded by a rich broth tinged with Cognac, giving the bisque a complex and sophisticated taste.